Styopi/pin-folders-extended/README.md

 ## Features

+### • Project‑based pinned folders
+Each workspace/project maintains its **own independent list** of pinned folders.
+This avoids mixing bookmarks across unrelated projects and keeps your workflow clean and organized.

 ### • Pinned Folders View
 A dedicated sidebar panel that displays your pinned folders with custom labels.
 Useful when working across multiple projects or folders with identical names (e.g., multiple `src` directories).